CAE was heading for another record year when the COVID-19 pandemic hit in March 2020.

 Civil aviation acquisitions over 2020-2022, including Merlot Aero Limited, RB Group and the AirCentre division of Sabre, extended CAE’s expertise beyond pilot training into the growing market for digital and flight and crew optimization and management.

 With the addition of L3Harris Technologies’ Military Training business – the company’s largest acquisition ever – CAE doubled its U.S. defence presence to become the largest non-OEM training provider to the U.S. military and the world’s leading platform-agnostic global training and simulation pure play.
 With the integration of Medicor LAB, CAE extended its healthcare product range and considerably improved the realism of its simulators.

 In July 2021, CAE announced that it will invest $1 billion in innovation over the next five years.
 This commitment will position CAE as a leader in high technology, operational support, advanced healthcare technologies and training solutions for the promising new market of advanced air mobility (AAM).
 To date, Jaunt Air Mobility, BETA Technologies and Volocopter have chosen CAE as their training partner.

-When Kenneth R. Patrick founded CAE 75 years ago, his goal was to create an “extremely innovative and very technology-intensive" company.
+When Kenneth R. Patrick founded CAE over 75 years ago, his goal was to create an “extremely innovative and very technology-intensive" company.

-By playing both strong defence and offence, emphasizing its high-tech culture and continuing to play a social role, CAE is emerging into the post-COVID-19 world stronger and well positioned in its key industries.
+By playing both strong defence and offence, emphasizing its high-tech culture and continuing to play a social role, CAE is emerging into the post-COVID-19 world stronger and well-positioned in its key industries.